char0n/json-parsers/README.md

 # json-parsers
-Monorepo containing research for various json-parsers
+Monorepo containing research for various JSON parsers for JavaSript.

+### Requirements

+I consider quality JSON parser to support **source maps** and implements **error recovery** mechanism.

-This is the list of researched json parsers.
+This is the list of researched JSON parsers.
 Clicking on specific json parser will lead you to specific research whitepaper of that particular parser.

 - [json-ast](./packages/json-ast)